w3f/polkadot-spec/docs/sect-lightclient.md

 ## -sec-num- Runtime Environment for Light Clients {#sect-runtime-environment-lightclient}

 Technically, though a runtime execution environment is not necessary to build a light client, most clients require interacting with the Runtime and the state of the blockchain for integrity checks at the minimum.
-One can imagine an application scenarios like an on-chain light client which only listens to the latest state without ever adding extrinsics.
-Current implementations of Light Nodes (for e.g. Smoldot) uses the wasmtime as its runtime environment to drastically simplify the code.
-The performance of wasmtime is satisfying enough to not require a native runtime.
-The details of runtime API that the environment needs to suppport can be found in ([Appendix -chap-num-ref-](chap-runtime-api)).
+One can imagine an application scenario like an on-chain light client which only listens to the latest state without ever adding extrinsics.
+Current implementations of Light Nodes (for e.g., Smoldot) use the wasmtime as its runtime environment to drastically simplify the code.
+The performance of wasmtime is satisfying enough not to require a native runtime.
+The details of the runtime API that the environment needs to support can be found in ([Appendix -chap-num-ref-](chap-runtime-api)).

 ## -sec-num- Light Client Messages {#sect-light-msg}